acusti/uikit/packages/appsync-fetch/README.md

 yarn add @acusti/appsync-fetch
 ```

-The package exports `appsyncFetch`, which takes the same arguments as
+The package exports `appsyncFetch`, a function that takes similar arguments
-[`window.fetch`][fetch], but with a few conveniences for better ergonomics
-built-in.
-To start with, `appsyncFetch` will set all required headers,
+to [`window.fetch`][] (note that `method` is always `POST`) and returns a
+promise.
+The promise is resolved with the parsed JSON version of the
+request’s response (i.e. `return await response.json()` when using the
+Fetch API), because that’s what you wanted anyways.
+It also sets all
-including AWS authorization headers, a Date header, and Content-Type.
-It
+required headers, including AWS authorization headers, a Date header, and
-will also set `method: 'POST'` (required for all GraphQL requests).
+Content-Type.

 In addition, the second argument can take a `query` property (string) and a
 `variables` property (object), which it will JSON.stringify into a valid